rescala-lang/aws-lambda-baseimage-rdts-example/readme.md

 note, the following commands are fish shell, i.e., the (pwd) probably needs to replaced by something bash compatible like $(pwd)

-build docker image
+build docker image: <br>
 sudo docker build -t awscompile .

-use to create native image
+use to create native image: <br>
 sudo docker run -v (pwd):/proj awscompile

-when uploading your code for the first time, run ./create.sh
+when uploading your code for the first time, run: <br>
+./create.sh

-afterwards, you can upload changes after building by running ./update.sh
+afterwards, you can upload changes after building by running: <br>
+./update.sh

 ## API